Code-Platoon-Assignments/Django-Student/README.md

-# Django - Virtual Environment Setup and Basic
+# Django - Setup and Basic Models

 This assignment is designed to help you practice setting up a Django project, connecting it to a PostgreSQL database, and creating a basic model.